 14″ x 28″ Rectangle Pillow

-Using the layout and grain directional drawings above as your key, and Triangle #2 as your pattern, cut the following from the four colors of Silk Dupioni.
+Using the layout and grain directional drawings above as your key, and Triangle #2 as your pattern, cut the following from the four colors of silk dupioni.
 Label your groups with their letters to insure you can remember which is which so all the grain matches up.
-A small piece of low-tack tape works well or try the Alphabitties from Fat Quarter Shop.
+A small piece of low-tack tape works well.

 - Light Turquoise: